 This particular chili is loaded with healthy vegetables, yet it’s still as hearty and delicious as any other chili.

 At this point, add the cumin, chili powder, vinegar, tomatoes, kidney beans and 1 cup of water.
-Bring the chili to a boil and then reduce the heat and let cook for 45 mins to an hour.
+Bring the chili to a boil and then reduce the heat to a gentle simmer and let cook for 45 mins to an hour.
 Stir and test the chili periodically, to ensure nothing is sticking.
 If the chili seems too thick, add a touch more water.
-Once the vegetables are cooked through and tender, the chili is done.
+Once the vegetables are just cooked through and tender, the chili is done.

 To serve the chili, ladle into bowls and top with whatever garnish you desire.
 We really like serving with chili with the Cashew Sour Cream and all the other fixings list here.

 The Mushroom-Nut Ground ‘Beef’ also adds that more classic chili flavor and texture to the dish.

 As far as amounts go, it really depends on how many people you are serving.
 When it comes to toppings for this chili, we like to air on the side of more, rather than less.
 It’s even nice halfway through eating to add a bit more of your favorite toppings.